zend-server-plugins/Documentation/UIAPI.md

         * ...
     * ...
 * views/ - Module's view files
-    * my-first-extension-module/ - Module's namespace.
-Defined as dash separated (The
+    * my-first-extension-module/ - The name of the folder should reflect the namespace - dash separated.
+(The
-                                    - namespace is usually defined in capitalized camel case).
+                                    - namespace is usually defined in capitalized camel case, like "MyCustomNamespace").
         * web-api/ - Lowercase controller name dash separated. i.e. WebApiController
                     - becomes "web-api". the suffix "Controller" is emitted
             * 1x12/ - the version of the web API